FINNGEN/sb-stats-plot/README.md

 Script for generating Sandbox usage statistics plots.
 Generates time series plots of total as well as sandbox-level usage statistics.

-Google Cloud Storage bucket storing data for generating plots: **gs://fg-reports_reports**.
+Google Cloud Storage bucket storing data for generating plots: **gs://fg-reports_reports** which can be found by link https://console.cloud.google.com/storage/browser/fg-reports_reports.
 Note that data should be copied locally.

 ## Run using Docker container